tmtsoftware/icd/README.md

 This is a known bug in the Config class: See https://github.com/lightbend/config/issues/367.
 In general, it is safer to put description text in double quotes.

-* If you use embedded HTML in description texts (Normally GitHub style Markdown is preferred), make sure it is valid XHTML, with closed tags.
-This will be automatically checked in a future release.